 Gently pull the alfoil off and discard.
 Use kitchen tongs to then pick up the cooked ribs and place them onto a silicon mat on a baking tray.

-Use a pastry brush to generously coat the ribs in the BBQ sauce.
+Use a pastry brush to generously coat the top of the ribs and sides of the ribs in the BBQ sauce.
 Then place them into the oven again, this time on the top shelf.

 - Grill then baste and repeat 2 to 3 times (Photo 14)